-COVID-19 Health System Preparedness and Response in Latin America ENG
+COVID-19 Health System Preparedness and Response in Latin America and the Caribbean

-This project has the objective to estimate the impact of the expansion of COVID‐19 on the level of preparedness of health systems of different countries in the region.
-The project includes compilation of key indicators of health system preparedness based on peer‐review scientific journals and grey literature publications, complemented with inputs from government and health officials, as well as experts from the fields of infectious diseases epidemiology, intensive care, and hospital management, to assess the potential impact of COVID‐19 epidemics on these key variables.
+This project had the objective to estimate the impact of the expansion of COVID‐19 on the level of preparedness of the health systems of different countries in the region.
+The project included the compilation of key indicators of health system preparedness based on peer‐review scientific journals and grey literature publications, complemented with inputs from government and health officials, as well as experts from the fields of infectious diseases epidemiology, intensive care, and hospital management, to assess the potential impact of COVID‐19 epidemics on these key variables.

 The epidemiological forecast focused on the healthcare system impact came from an epidemiological model developed ad‐hoc for this project that took into account the key parameters of the health system at the national or sub‐national level, such as the number of hospital and intensive care unit (ICU) beds, ventilators, multiparametric monitors, hospital and ICU workforce, occupancy rate, case length of stay at ICU, etc.